martintajur/node-mysql-activerecord/README.md

 const pool = new require('node-querybuilder')(settings, 'mysql', 'pool');

 /*
- * Assume we have a table like this to start with...
+ * Assume we have a table (with auto-incrementing ID) like this to start with...
  * [
  *   { id: 1, name: 'Mary' },
  *   { id: 2, name: 'Jane' },